Marinho (footballer, born 1990): Santos

 On 25 May 2019, Marinho signed for Santos until December 2022, with David Braz moving in the opposite direction.
 He made his debut for the club on 2 June, replacing goalscorer Eduardo Sasha in a 1–0 away defeat of former club Ceará.

 Marinho scored his first goal for Peixe on 21 July 2019, netting the game's only in an away defeat of Botafogo.
 After spending the first months of the 2020 campaign sidelined due to a fractured foot, he scored a career-best 22 goals in the year, being the club's top goalscorer.

 On 24 February 2021, Marinho tested positive for COVID-19, being sidelined for the last round of the season and for the start of the 2021 Campeonato Paulista.

 Flamengo

 On 28 January 2022, Marinho was announced as the new signing of Flamengo, agreeing to a two-year deal.

+Returning to Vitória

+On January 25, 2025, Marinho was seen at the Barradão stadium watching a BAVI (Bahia vs. Vitória derby).
+This appearance caused a stir on social media, and on January 27, Esporte Club Vitória officially announced the signing of the footballer.